Amrendra2004/blockchain-basic/ERC-20/readme.md

 5. Then velidate and compile, it will connect to your MetaMask for GoreliETH (gas fee).
 6. Then you can see your Tokan name and address.

-### Go to https://goerli.etherscan.io/ this website then give your Token address in search-bar or click Etherscan icon below your tockan address.
+### Go to https://goerli.etherscan.io/ this website then give your Token address in search-bar or click Etherscan icon below your token address.
 Now, you can see your transactions history of that Token.